 Technical Assistance Office for ISARD (TAO sa ISARD), composed of agri-business professors and other experts of VSU, was established.
 The TAO sa ISARD provides business development services to agri-enterprises of growers' associations in this project, and assist them in crafting business plans and proposal preparation to increase their chances of accessing funds or other support from government line agencies and other development aid organizations.
 It also provides business guidance and training on the areas of community organizing, financial management and product marketing, as well as networking and brokering services to link growers' associations with markets by organizing market "encounters" and trade fairs.

 The overarching goal of the project is to attain social and economic inclusive and environmentally sustainable agricultural and rural development in the Municipality of Inopacan, through increased farmers' linkage with key stakeholders and existing and potential markets, and enhanced capability of agricultural workers.

-Increased number of civil society organizations able to avail funding and financial assistance from government line agencies and development aid organizations;
+Increased number of civil society organizations able to avail of funding and financial assistance from government line agencies and development aid organizations;

 Farmers' agri-enterprises established;

 Increased and improved production and processing of jackfruit and banana;

 Increased number of producers of cassava;